Rock County sheriff's deputies looking for missing hiker near Milton

 Doyle has "medical issues" and a prosthetic leg, according to the alert.

-Anyone with information of Doyle's whereabouts is encouraged to call the Rock County 911 Communications Center at 608-757-2244.
+Anyone with information about Doyle's whereabouts is encouraged to call the Rock County 911 Communications Center at 608-757-2244.

 Multiple jurisdictions were at the scene, including the Whitewater Area Mounted Search and Rescue Team, Beloit Police Department and the Winnebago County, Illinois, sheriff's office.